EJD23579/To-Do-List/README.md

 # To-Do-List

-This Project is has been created as a personal use utility, as well as a show of competence with certain technologies.
+This Project is has been created for personal use, as well as a show of competence with certain technologies.
 This app will have CRUD functionality, with the ability to edit and delete items.

 ## Technologies Used:
 - JavaScript